dbochicchio/vera/VirtualDevices/README.md

-# Virtual HTTP Light Devices plug-in for Vera
+# Virtual HTTP Devices plug-in for Vera
-This plug-in intented to provide support to RGB(CCT), Dimmers and Binary Lights that performs their actions using HTTP calls.
+This plug-in intented to provide support for Heaters, RGB(CCT), Dimmers and Binary Lights that performs their actions using HTTP calls.

 This plug-in is suitable to be used with Tasmota, Shelly or similar devices.
 It could be used to simulate the entire set of options, still using a native interface and native services, with 100% compatibility to external plug-ins or code.